How to Plant and Care for Hellebores (Lenten Roses)

 Tips for Successful Lenten Roses

-- Expect your plant to grow about 18" tall and 18" wide.
+- You can expect your plant to grow about 18" tall and 18" wide.

 - If the evergreen leaves begin to look like they are dying, simply cut them off before the flower stalks begin to stretch.